-Louis Basso is President and CEO of Alcott HR, a professional employer organization (PEO) he co-founded in 1987.
+Louis Basso is CEO and Chairman of the Board of Alcott HR, a professional employer organization (PEO) he co-founded in 1987.
 Alcott HR provides a one-stop shop for all of a business’ human resources (HR) related needs, including payroll, employee benefits, compliance, risk management and more, empowering those businesses to focus on revenue-generating activities in order to grow.
 Under his direction, Alcott has grown from serving a client base of 35 companies with a couple of hundred employees to now serving hundreds of clients and thousands of worksite employees.
 The company was named to the 2015 Crain’s New York Business List of Top 150 Private Companies, an achievement it has held in past years as well.

 Mr. Basso is very active in the PEO industry and with organizations representing small business.
 He is the Leadership Council Chair of the New York State Leadership Council of the National Association of Professional Employer Organizations (NAPEO).
 He is a past President and Vice President of NAPEO, as well as past Chairman of NAPEO’s Federal Government Affairs Committee.
 He is also a past President of the Employer Services Assurance Corporation (E.S.A.C.), a PEO certification credentialing body.
 Mr. Basso is a recipient of NAPEO’s prestigious “Michaeline A. Doyle Award” for his consistent demonstration of leadership in the PEO industry and exemplary performance of his duties with regard to PEO industry activities on a local and national basis.